Twyla Sketchley, B.C.S., Attorney

 Tazara Weilhammer, Paralegal and Social Media Marketing Manager

 Tazara Weilhammer has been with The Sketchley Law Firm since August of 2020.
 Tazara handles many of the firm’s estate planning and exploitation cases.
 Tazara is a former law enforcement officer and has a Bachelor’s of Arts in Creative Writing and a Bachelor’s of Science in Law Enforcement Intelligence from Florida State University.
 Tazara is also a graduate of Tallahassee Community College with an Associate’s Degree in Paralegal Studies.
-She is currently working on her Master’s Degree at Saint Leo University in Criminal Investigation and Legal Studies.
-Once finished with her Master’s, she plans to attend law school.
-Tazara is a reserve deputy with a local Sheriff’s Office and volunteers her time serving the local community as a deputy and a youth soccer coach.
+Tazara will begin law school at Barry University in August of 2022.
+Tazara volunteers her time serving the local community as a youth soccer coach.
 She is a member of the NALA Paralegal Association, the Big Bend Chapter of the Paralegal Association of Florida and the Tallahassee Network of Young Professionals.
 Tazara has two adorable children and a goofy German Shepard.
 In her spare time, she likes to spend time with her children, read, and go to the gym.

 Momoko Schultz, Legal Assistant